Frequently asked questions

 Q. How much should I budget for gas, electricity etc?

 This depends very much on usage.
-As a rough guide, for a 6 bedroom house (figures estimated in 2017), you should budget for around £10 per person per week.
+As a rough guide, for a 6 bedroom house (figures estimated in 2019), you should budget for around £12 per person per week.
 This will usually be enough to take care of water, internet and TV licence too.
-As long as you’re energy -conscious, it should even leave you with some left over
+As long as you’re energy -conscious, it should even leave you with some left over.
+If you want to have a "bills inclusive" tenancy then just let us know and we will be able to sort that out for you.
+Our bills inclusive provider gives you unlimited gas and electric throughout your tenancy at 1 fixed charge

 Q. Will I have to pay rent through the summer?